Spoleto: San Pietro extra moenia

+The church of San Pietro, located outside the city, is an ancient collegiate church with a baptistery, restored in 1740.
+It houses the bodies of Saint Peter, bishop of Spoleto, and Saint John, archbishop.

-a church founded in 419 to house the chains that supposedly once bound St. Peter.
+The church was founded in 419 to house the chains that supposedly once bound St. Peter.
 It was built over an ancient necropolis.
 It was reconstructed from the 12th to the 15th century, when a Romanesque façade was added with three doors with rose-windows, with relief decoration by local artists, portraying stories of the life of St. Peter.
 The church is fronted by a large staircase.
 In the 17th century the interior was refurbished in Baroque style, with a basilica plan with a nave, two aisles, and an elliptical dome.